 Sunday: Pork Chops and Baked Apples

-Wellness Mama Meals, my done-for-you meal planning service, can help take away the hassle of figuring out what to cook each day.
-You can plan your own meals each week by simply choosing my recipes, or you can add your own.
-It will generate a full meal plan and shopping list based on the recipes you choose and the number of people you are serving.
-You’ll also have the option to just print and use pre-planned meals!
+Real Plans, a done-for-you meal planning service, can help take away the hassle of figuring out what to cook each day.
+You can plan your own meals each week by simply choosing my recipes, add your own, or choose from the hundreds of others that are included.
+You can automatically create a full meal plan and shopping list based on the recipes you choose and the number of people you are serving.
+You’ll also have the option to just print and use pre-planned meals.
+I highly recommend it!

 Do you meal plan?
 What tips do you have that have helped you?
 Share below!